swissup/swissup.github.io/m2/extensions/easytabs/tabs-grid.md

 Since module version 1.8.0 you can **Hide tab on Product** page.
 You should enable this optin if you want to show tab with Easytabs widget.

 Other interesting and importatnt option available since 1.8.0 is **Load tab content with Ajax** request.
 It can reduce initial size of (product) page and speed up its loading.
 This option may not load tab content for some custom block.
 Please disable it in such case.

+Option **Update tab content on storefront** available in version 1.11.0 and later.
+If option enabled then Magento updates tab content with values from child product at configurable product once its options selected.

 #### Tab Options